 Winner: Pixel 3

 Comparing the performance of the various S10 and Pixel 3 models comes down to a tale of two Snapdragons.
-Released last fall, the Pixel 3 and 3 XL run on last year's top-of-the-line Qualcomm chipset, the Snapdragon 845.
+Released in 2018, the Pixel 3 and 3 XL run on that year's top-of-the-line Qualcomm chipset, the Snapdragon 845.
 But because the Galaxy S10 is brand-spanking new, it has the advantage of a more recent mobile processor, the Snapdragon 855.

 That gives Samsung's phones a significant edge.
 Qualcomm says the Snapdragon 855 delivers the biggest performance increase ever for one of chip maker's processor upgrades, and based on our S10 benchmarking, we're inclined to agree.

 The Galaxy S10 Plus turned in a multicore score of 10,732 on Geekbench 4, which measures general performance — the best score we've ever recorded for an Android phone.
 Lest you think that's the S10 Plus' 8GB of RAM doing the heavy lifting, the Galaxy S10e tallied a score of 10,513, and the model we tested came with 6GB of RAM.

 Both those scores far outpace what Google's best phones produced.
 The Pixel 3 XL recorded a 7,684 score on Geekbench 4, while the Pixel 3 finished at 7,316.

 The results were the same when we tested graphics using 3DMark's Sling Shot Extreme benchmark.
 The Galaxy S10 Plus' score of 5,486 topped marks from both the Pixel 3 (4,400) and 3 XL (4,396).